victorporof/Sublime-HTMLPrettify/README.md

 On Windows, the absolute path to node.exe *must* use forward slashes.

+### Be very careful on Linux!
+Depending on your distribution and default package sources, `apt-get install node` (for example) *will not* install node.js, contrary to all human common sense and popular belief.
+You want `nodejs` instead.
+Best thing is to make it yourself from http://nodejs.org/#download.

 ## Beautify on Save

 To Beautify your code when saving the document, set the `format_on_save` setting to `true` in `HTMLPrettify.sublime-settings`: